Historic Preservation FAQs

 - The California Register is the authoritative guide to the State's historical and archeological resources.
 It also includes all locally designated Article 10 and 11 properties and all properties listed in the National Register.
 For more information, visit the California Register.

 - The National Register is a list of buildings and sites of local, state, or national importance.
 This program is administered by the National Park Service through the California Office of Historic Preservation.
 The National Register has no connection to the San Francisco Planning Dept., although many of San Francisco's individual Landmarks and Historic Districts are also listed on the National Register.
 Buildings listed in the National Register can gain significant tax savings by following the Secretary of Interior Standards for Rehabilitation.
-For more information, see http://www.nps.gov/history/nr/about.htm or visit the National Register's online database to search for listed San Francisco properties or Historic Districts.
+For more information, visit the website or National Register's online database to search for listed San Francisco properties or Historic Districts.

 There are numerous local, state and federal preservation incentive programs in place to encourage property owners to repair, restore, or rehabilitate historic properties.
 Visit the Preservation Incentives page for more information.

 Historic designation of any kind does not impact property taxes unless you have an active Mills Act contract with the City.
 The Mills Act is used to lower property taxes of qualified historic resources.